EricChen0803/Report-of-2022-LOL-games/README.md

 <iframe src="assets/G1.html" width=800 height=600 frameBorder=0></iframe>

+The Teamkills distribution is skewed to right.
+Most values are concentrated within the interval from 5 to 30, and have a mean and median between 10 to 20.

 <iframe src="assets/G2.html" width=800 height=600 frameBorder=0></iframe>

+The Teamdeaths distribution looks very similar to Teamkills distribution.
+Most values are concentrated within the interval from 5 to 30, and have a mean and median between 10 to 20.

 <iframe src="assets/G3.html" width=800 height=600 frameBorder=0></iframe>

+This pie plot shows that the distribution of playoffs in all matches, around 17.1% of the matches are playoffs, and the rest 82.9% are non-playoff matches.

 <iframe src="assets/G4.html" width=800 height=600 frameBorder=0></iframe>

+The KDR (the ratio between Teamkills and Teamdeaths) distribution is skewed to right.
+Most teams’ KDR are between 0 to 5.

 ### Bivariate Analysis

 <iframe src="assets/G5.html" width=800 height=600 frameBorder=0></iframe>

+This scatter plot shows the relationship between Teamkills and Teamdeaths.
+Most values are between 0 to 40.

 <iframe src="assets/G6.html" width=800 height=600 frameBorder=0></iframe>

+This scatter plot shows the relationship between KDR and playoffs.

 ### Interesting Aggregates

 <iframe src="assets/G7.html" width=800 height=600 frameBorder=0></iframe>

+This scatter plot shows KDR only in playoff matches.

 <iframe src="assets/G8.html" width=800 height=600 frameBorder=0></iframe>

+This scatter plot shows KDR only in non-playoff matches.